-The columns defined for the Data Store Object will be displayed in the middle pane.
+The columns defined for the Data Store Object is displayed in the middle pane.

-- It is possible to delete any unwanted columns by highlighting a column name or a group of names and clicking Delete. - The name of a column can also be changed by selecting the column and using the right mouse menu to edit its properties. - Any new name must conform to the database naming standards.
-Good practice is to use alphanumerics and the underscore character. - See the section Data Store Column Properties for a more detailed description of the fields.
+• It is possible to delete any unwanted columns by highlighting a column name or a group of names and clicking Delete.

+- The name of a column can also be changed by by right-clicking the column and choosing Properties to edit its properties. - Any new name must conform to the database naming standards.
+Good practice is to use alphanumerics and the underscore character. - Refer to Data Store Column Properties for a more details.

-When prototyping, and in the initial stages of an analysis area build, it is best not to remove columns, nor to change their names to any great extent.
-This type of activity is best left until after end users have used the data and provided feedback.
+When prototyping and in the initial stages of an analysis area build, it is best not to remove columns, nor to change their names to any great extent.
+This type of activity is best left, and done after end users have used the data and provided feedback.

-Adding additional columns
+Adding columns